jfcloutier/karma_system/design_notes/som.md

 * Bottom-up constraints
   * Umwelt CAs determine what their parents can observe and do.
 They...
-    * determine the set of beliefs the level parent CAs can observe, build causal theories from, and compose into abstract beliefs
+    * determine the set of experiences the level parent CAs can observe, build causal theories from, and compose into abstract experiences
-    * determine set of meaningful goals in a parent CA's policy
+    * determine set of meaningful goals in a parent CA's affordance
 * Top-down constraints
   * A CA models its umwelt CAs but not vice-versa
-    * umwelt CAs can't make sense of why they are directed to impact their beliefs - they simply accept it (Froese's Irruption Theory?)
+    * umwelt CAs can't make sense of why they are directed to impact their experiences - they simply accept it (Froese's Irruption Theory?)
   * A CA reduces the agency of its umwelt
-    * it imposes directives (policies to execute or goals to achieve) on umwelt CAs to achieve its own goals
+    * it imposes directives (affordances to execute or goals to achieve) on umwelt CAs to achieve its own goals
       * umwelt CAs however decide how to fulfill received directives (they are not micromanaged, just directed)
       * but they can't fulfill their own goals while fulfilling their parent CA's goals
       * and they have fewer opportunity to intend their own goals and work on being/staying relevant
   * A CA is in a better position than its umwelt to keep the agent alive if
     * it can detect the more abstract observation patterns that are more likely to correlate with wellbeing trends
-    * and thus can set goals (to initiate/persist/terminate its beliefs) that will be more effective at maintaining the entire SOM alive
+    * and thus can set goals (to initiate/persist/terminate its experiences) that will be more effective at maintaining the entire SOM alive
   * A CA restricts the causal theory search space of its umwelt CAs (by imposing restriction on the vocabulary used)
-    * umwelt CAs can not "unground" parent CA's beliefs (by disappearing the vocabulary of umwelt beliefs used by the parent CAs to synthesize abstract beliefs)
+    * umwelt CAs can not "unground" parent CA's experiences (by disappearing the vocabulary of umwelt experiences used by the parent CAs to synthesize abstract experiences)
     * this imposes constraints on the abduced objects/predicates in the signatures of causal theories